leighleighleigh/saab-93NG-bluetooth-aux/README.md

    - *WIP* Voice Assistant
    - *WIP* Accept incoming phone call
  - **[SOON]** Digital Microphone support
- - **[SOON]** SID integration for automatic Aux-switching
+ - **[FUTURE]** SID integration for automatic Aux-switching
  - **[FUTURE]** SID augmentation, to show music track names etc.

 # Project Layout
-- /hardware_saab_bluetooth_aux_kit
+- /hardware/saab_bluetooth_aux_kit
   - Version 1 hardware.
 Very basic, breakout-module-based.
 KiCAD 5
+- /hardware/saab_bluetooth_aux_kit_v2
+  - Version 2 of the 'kit'.
+WeMos LOLIN32-Lite module is used as the MCU.
+Some SMD components for power supply and CAN.
+Multiple through-hole DAC options (PCM5102, UDH1334H).
+KiCAD 6.
 - /hardware/esp32_93NG_btaux_v2
-  - Version 2 hardware.
-SMD components.
-Multiple DAC options.
-SID/HPD interfaces.
-KiCAD 6.
+  - Version 2 hardware, unfinished.
+Intention was to use full-SMD components, and have multiple CAN interfaces.
+Currently too much work, and not as approachable for newbies.
 - /esp32_a2dp_reciever
   - PlatformIO project, the software flashed to the ESP32 module.
   - Utilises the Arduino for ESP32 framework.

 # Version 1, Prototype
 The first edition of the PCB serves only to wire together some off-the-shelf modules, after they were tested on a breadboard.

 <img src="https://i.imgur.com/RzdHh4H.jpg" width="256" height="auto">

 ## Prototype parts
  - ESP32 NodeMCU Board (30-pin variant)
  - Adafruit I2S to Stereo DAC (UDA1334)